 - Legal and professional services: Fees paid to attorneys, accountants, consultants, and other professionals

-- Tickets for viewing films and plays: Actors need to attend plays and films to keep up with what’s going on in their industry.
+- Tickets to films and plays, and TV streaming services: Actors need to attend plays and movie screenings to keep up with what’s going on in their industry.
 They may also subscribe to services like Netflix and HBO.
-These costs are deductible as research
+These expenses are considered to be research.

-- Travel expenses to and from auditions, rehearsals, classes, and performances (e.g., subway fares, plane tickets, car mileage, etc.)
+- Travel to and from auditions, rehearsals, classes, and performances (e.g., subway fare, plane tickets, car mileage, etc.)